databricks/terraform-provider-databricks/docs/resources/dbfs_file.md

 ## Example Usage

-In order to manage file on Databricks File System with Terraform, you must specify `source` attribute containing full path to the file on local filesystem.
+In order to manage a file on Databricks File System with Terraform, you must specify the `source` attribute containing the full path to the file on the local filesystem.

 ```hcl
 resource "databricks_dbfs_file" "this" {